AlejandroGA-GHUB/Personal-Expense-Tracker/README.md

 - **🔒 100% Private**: All data stays on your computer
 - **📊 Visual Analytics**: Interactive charts and spending insights
 - **📁 CSV Import**: Upload bank statements from any financial institution
-- **🏷️ Smart Categorization**: Automatic transaction categorization
+- **🏷️ Smart Categorization**: Automatic transaction categorization using keyword mapping and AI in the future
 - **📈 Financial Reports**: Monthly, yearly, and custom period reports
 - **⚡ Fast & Local**: No internet required after installation